SmashXanadu/Expeditions/Rules/Rules.md

 ### Static Monster Damage
 Monsters will have a set amount of damage they do when each of their attacks succeeds and the GM will not roll monster damage.

+### Combat Zones
+For some combat encounters, rather than used a gridded battle map where each square represents 5 feet, we will use abstracted combat zones.
+Combat attack range and movement distance will be simplified into 3 zones: **Close**, **Near**, and **Far**.
+In one round of combat you can move 1 zone.
+For example, you could move from Near to Close, or from Far to Near.
+Range on attacks and spells will be at GM discretion, but generally much more flexible than specific distances in feet.
+If you want to melee attack someone, be in the same zone as them.
+If you want to range attack them, be within 1 zone away from them, etc.

 ***

 ## Uncharted Waters Rules